LeesaM95/Prework-study-guide/README.md

 # Prework-study-guide
-# Prework-study-guide
 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What problem does it solve?
-- What did you learn?
 I created a webpage to showcase notes I've taken through the entire pre-work course.
 I wanted to understand how each component (HTML, CSS, Git, Javascript) worked individually and then together to create a cohesive site.
 I built this project to familiarize with the process and tools I'll be using both within my class and in my professional career.

 This project solves the problem of where I would keep my notes.
 Paper notes are nice, but easily ruined by a myriad of outside factors, including time, spilled liquids, young children, animals, and my own forgetfulness.
 Having a study guide available to me online not only keeps them safe from harm, but also allows me to add to these notes on the fly and as I see fit, creating a more cohesive study guide as I go.
 It will also allow me to continuously practice my skills and perhaps even update the guide to my specifications in the future.